christopherbautista/LeadershipStyle/README.md

 The strongest people I’ve worked with all have a deep sense of ownership.
 To me, that means:
 - Taking initiative without waiting to be asked.
-- Actively understanding how your work supports the team’s goals.
+- Actively understanding how your work supports the team’s and client's goals.
 - Prioritizing the team win over the personal win.
-- Making decisions that connect customer value with sustainable revenue.
+- Making decisions that connect client value with sustainable revenue.

 Great work is impactful work, not just completed tasks.